-NOTE: A software-controlled scrolling function is available after setting up the included touchpad utility to allow easy Windows or web navigation.
-Basic functions can be adjusted at the Windows control panel to allow comfortable clicking and tapping.
+NOTE: Basic functions can be adjusted in the Windows control panel to allow comfortable clicking and tapping.
+Software-controlled scrolling is available after setting up the included touchpad utility to allow advanced Windows or web navigation.

 Caring for the Touchpad